800-726-7051

 Talent Management vs Human Capital Management – What’s the Better Strategy?

-by | Sep 23, 2015 | Uncategorized
+by | Sep 23, 2015 | Uncategorized, Human Resources

 talent managementI recently read a blog posted by one of my associates regarding the strategy of a standalone talent management solution or holistic HRIS/HCM.
 There seems to be some very strong opinions about the fundamental differences between Talent Management vs Human Capital Management (HCM).
 While there is certainly no simple answer nor any type of downloadable checklist or analyst report to distinguish the difference, there are certainly specific characteristics that are better aligned for each strategy.
 It is very similar to a recent blog written about the Types of HRIS Systems: HRIS vs. HCM vs. HRMS.
 In order to share the significance of each, I thought I would provide my definition of “Talent Management” vs “HCM”.